New procedure traps chemo inside lung tumors to stop growth

 Summary

-This study tests a procedure called TACE (chemoembolization) for people with non-small cell lung cancer or lung tumors that have spread from other cancers.
-Doctors inject chemotherapy directly into the artery feeding the tumor, then block that artery with tiny beads.
-This traps the chemo inside the tumor and cuts off its blood supply, aiming to stop or slow tumor growth.
-The trial enrolls 30 adults whose tumors are growing despite other treatments and cannot be surgically removed.
+This study tests a procedure called chemoembolization for people with non-small cell lung cancer or lung tumors that have spread from other cancers.
+Doctors inject chemotherapy directly into the artery feeding the tumor and then block that artery with tiny beads.
+This traps the chemo inside the tumor and cuts off its blood supply, which may help control or stop tumor growth.
+The study will include about 30 adults whose tumors are growing despite other treatments.

 Disclaimer Read more